redsofa/MCMA/docs/ubuntu.md

 ```

-# Get information on Ubuntu installation
+# Information on Ubuntu Installation Version
 ```
 lsb_release -a
 ```